LeetLLM

 The values above are example measurements for the gate, not benchmark results for a real model.
 A serious report would include:

-1. A frozen set of realistic support queries and judged policy chunks.
+1. A frozen set of realistic incident queries and judged runbook chunks.

-2. Recall or nDCG at the candidate count actually sent to generation or reranking.
+2. Recall or nDCG at the candidate count sent to generation or reranking.

 3. Index RAM, build time, and query-latency percentiles for each candidate.